eskehaack/mlops_grp33/reports/README.md

 > Answer:

 During this project, we’ve encountered a series of challenges, mostly regarding the new software solutions used in the course.
 The first challenge we encountered was regarding the Data Version Control framework.
 The specific issue was finding a suitable platform and format to store our data, that also allowed us to pull and push data with useable speeds.
 While using Google Drive we discovered that sharing access for such a larger data space is a timely process.
-Instead, we tried using Google Storage Buckets, here we could easily share the data, but the pull speeds was halted significantly due to DVC not being properly utilizing multi-threaded computations compared to the deprecated gsutil implementation.
+Instead, we tried using Google Storage Buckets, here we could easily share the data, but the pull speeds was halted significantly due to DVC not properly utilizing multi-threaded operations compared to the deprecated gsutil implementation.
 After spending an unfortunate amount of time on trying to fix it with different data and thus dataloading structures, the resulting DVC setup did not utilize object versioning and therefore stored the data in a format only readable by DVC.
-Because of this we were required to upload a second “normal” (non-dvc) data set to a different bucket for the cloud models to train with.\
+Because of this, we were required to upload a second “normal” (non-dvc) data set to a different bucket for the cloud models to train with.\

 The next big challenge was training the model on cloud services.
-As the data was located in a bucket on Google Storage we assumed that t the Cloud Run service would have access to it… this was not the case.
-Instead, we tried the Vertex AI Service, as this was easier to set up.
-In Vertex AI we didn't have access to a GPU by default and had to request access from customer services, which didn’t go through.
+As the data was located in a bucket on Google Storage we assumed that the Cloud Run service would have access to it by accessing the /gcs mount like VertexAI was capable of… this was not the case.
+Instead, we attempted to use the Vertex AI Service, which was easier to set up for our implementation.
+While we did get our script running in Vertex AI we are still waiting on someone to accept our quotas for GPU access.
+Because of this, we mimicked the training locally and uploaded the corresponding model to the bucket, as Hydra would have done with the training scripts.

 ### Question 27